aditya1514101/AWS_Autoscaling/README.md

 # AWS_Autoscaling
-Repository to create AWS resources to study AWS autoscaling and study the behavior under different circumstances.
+Repository to create AWS resources to study AWS autoscaling and its behavior under different circumstances.